Lawrence Tierney: Off-screen troubles

 In July 1991, during the filming of Reservoir Dogs, Tierney shot at his nephew in a drunken rage at his Hollywood apartment, and was arrested and jailed.
 He was released for one day to continue filming, as recounted by the film's director Quentin Tarantino in an interview.
 Tarantino never again worked with or hired Tierney to act in his films.

-Tierney’s Reservoir Dogs co-star Chris Penn recounted an incident in which Tierney stole a table lamp from a restaurant they were eating at for no apparent reason and showed it off to Penn while the two drove in Penn’s car.
+Tierney's Reservoir Dogs co-star Chris Penn recounted an incident in which Tierney, for no apparent reason, stole a table lamp from a restaurant where they had eaten, and showed it off to Penn while the two drove in Penn's car.

-Wil Wheaton recalled that while filming an episode of Star Trek: The Next Generation in 1987, Tierney mocked the 15-year-old Wheaton for not playing football in school and belittled him with homophobic slurs.
+Wil Wheaton recalled that while filming Season 1, episode 12 of Star Trek: The Next Generation in October 1987, Tierney questioned why the 15-year-old Wheaton did not play football in school and belittled him with homophobic slurs.

-The Simpsons showrunners and writers Josh Weinstein and Bill Oakley stated on Twitter numerous incidents regarding Tierney’s voice recording session for the show in 1995, including "terrorizing" the writers and staff and making strange demands for his role, such as insisting he voice the entire performance with a Southern accent.
+The Simpsons showrunners and writers Josh Weinstein and Bill Oakley stated on Twitter numerous incidents regarding Tierney's voice recording session for the show in 1995, including "terrorizing" the writers and staff, sexually harassing the female casting director and making strange demands for his role, such as insisting he voice the entire performance with a Southern accent.

 In December 1990, during the filming of Season 2, episode 3 of Seinfeld, Jason Alexander and Jerry Seinfeld caught Tierney in the act of trying to steal a knife from the set.
 When Seinfeld confronted him, Tierney began to laugh nervously and jokingly pretended he would stab Seinfeld while imitating the music from the film Psycho.
-The entire crew was uncomfortable with Tierney following the incident, prompting Seinfeld not to hire Tierney again.
-Julia Louis-Dreyfus complimented Tierney’s performance on the show but stated he was a “total nutjob.”
+Tierney’s role was intended to be reoccurring on the show but after the incident, the entire crew was uncomfortable with Tierney, prompting Seinfeld not to hire him again.
+Julia Louis-Dreyfus complimented Tierney's performance on the show but stated he was a "total nutjob.”

 Personal life and death

-With much of his career and personal life repeatedly embroiled in legal problems and hampered by chronic alcoholism, Tierney never married despite having several short-term relationships with a number of women in the 1940s, 1950s and 1960s.
+With much of his career and personal life repeatedly embroiled in legal problems and hampered by chronic alcoholism, Tierney never married despite having several short-term relationships with women in the 1940s, 1950s and 1960s.
 He did, however, father a daughter named Elizabeth who was born in 1961.

-Both of Tierney's younger brothers preceded him in death, Edward dying in 1983 and Gerard (known by his stage name Scott Brady) in 1985.
+Both of Tierney's younger brothers preceded him in death, Edward in 1983 and Gerard (known by his stage name Scott Brady) in 1985.
 Tierney died in his sleep of pneumonia in a Los Angeles nursing home on February 26, 2002, at age 82.
 He had been residing there for about a year after suffering another debilitating stroke.
+Shortly before Tierney’s death, Tarantino called him on his birthday and the two had a long conversation where they reiterated their apologies for one another.
+Afterward, Tierney remarked, “He’s okay, that Quentin.
+That was very nice of Quentin to do that.”